-We are always looking for dedicated, passionate medical students who are interested in volunteering with WCCHR.
-In order to become a volunteer, medical students must first attend one of WCCHR's biannual training sessions.
-For more information on our upcoming student trainings, please visit our ‘Events’ page or contact us at email@example.com.
-Once they are trained, medical students work closely with clinicians to evaluate asylum seekers for signs of physical and/or psychological torture.
+We are always looking for dedicated medical students who are interested in volunteering with the WCCHR.
+In order to become a volunteer, medical students must first attend a PHR-affiliated training session.
+Once trained, medical students work closely with clinicians to evaluate asylum seekers for signs of physical and/or psychological torture.
 Subsequently, students draft medical affidavits in support of the asylum applicant.
 A final version of the affidavit is then submitted by the clinician as part of the application that goes to court.

 In addition to volunteering at evaluations, medical students can get involved with the WCCHR in a variety of ways, including Continuing Care and Research.
 For information on upcoming training sessions or to learn more about how to get involved, please contact us at firstname.lastname@example.org.